 Xcopy while still included in Windows 10, XCOPY has been deprecated in favor of robocopy.
 XCOPY it has some great switches for doing things such as verifying the copy and only coping file that are newer than the destination.

-Run: xcopy /? for a full list of switches but here are some useful one if you are moving a large amount of data and want to keep NTFS permission.
+Run: xcopy /? for a full list of switches but here are some useful ones if you are moving a large amount of data and want to keep NTFS permission.

 xcopy "C:\Source Folder" "\\Destination Server\Share\Folder" /X /H /E /V

 Copy files or folders that have changed since the initial copy